 To get the necessary guidance & enhance the decision-making process, the organization must form an IT governance committee.

-This committee will be responsible for guaranteeing the organization’s capability & efficiency in IT management, using the precise standards and methods for its implementation, aligning IT with the business goals and objectives while accomplishing the expected outcomes and ROI.
+This committee will guarantee the organization’s capability & efficiency in IT management, using the precise standards and methods for its implementation, and aligning IT with the business goals and objectives while accomplishing the expected outcomes and ROI.

 An organization’s IT department needs to review last year’s budget to analyze the spending & identify areas of improvement.
 What aspects of the budget should they check?

 The IT team must identify the recurring and non-recurring expenses while comparing leasing & buying solutions.

 Recurring expenses (those incurred every month/year) include licenses for software, content management system, & cloud storage, and other expenses like web-hosting, URL registration, etc. Even one-time costs could significantly impact technology budgeting.
 These costs include purchasing new servers, computers/laptops, mobile devices, and others, which need not be accounted for every year.

 Moreover, the IT department must check which hardware & software require upgrades in order to create an ideal budget.

 After creating a solid foundation for technology budgeting, an IT company must focus on new, exciting initiatives to keep up with the changing times while being a step ahead of its competitors.